 - extracts eg. licorice, maple, pistacho

-Place sweetener, fiber syrup, salt, and water into a large saucepan over medium heat and cook until sweetener is dissolved.
+- Place sweetener, syrup, salt, and water into a large saucepan over medium heat and cook until sweetener is dissolved.

-Stir 30 seconds and then carefully stir in baking soda. (baking soda causes the mixture to foam)
+- Stir through vanilla and butter.
+Carefully stir in baking soda. (baking soda causes the mixture to foam)

 - Pour mix onto thermomat or oiled baking tray (no paper).
 Spread out to desired thickness.
 Leave to cool and harden.